adrienmorel/Video-Station/README.md

 - create/remove playlist
 - look history

+Other ways, there is a example online : https://video-station.herokuapp.com/#!/login

 ## Customization

 The project uses YAML config files to define global settings such as: server host, server port, API endpoints, etc. You can edit them as you like.